-Vibration Detection Sensitivity Speed Position Force Classification Pn311 Setting Range Setting Unit Factory Setting When Enabled 50 to 500 1% 100 Immediately Tuning The vibration may not be detected because of improper servo gains.
+Vibration Detection Sensitivity Speed Position Force Classification Pn311 Setting Range Setting Unit Factory Setting When Enabled 50 to 500 1% 100 Immediately Tuning

+- The vibration may not be detected because of improper servo gains.
 Also, not all kinds of vibrations can be detected.
-Use the detection result as a guideline.
-Set a proper mass ratio (Pn103).
-Improper setting may result in the vibration alarm, warning misdetection, or non-detection.
-The references that are used to operate your system must be input to execute this.

-- The references that are used to operate your system must be input to execute this function. - Execute this function under the operating condition for which the vibration detection level should be set. - · Execute this function while the motor speed reaches at least 10% of its maximum.
+Use the detection result as a guideline. - Set a proper mass ratio (Pn103).
+Improper setting may result in the vibration alarm, warning misdetection, or non-detection. - The references that are used to operate your system must be input to execute this function. - Execute this function under the operating condition for which the vibration detection level should be set. - Execute this function while the motor speed reaches at least 10% of its maximum.